SentientByte/DashFolio/structure.md

 - Optional metadata such as `name` and `logo_url`.
 - `target_allocations`: percentage weights keyed by ticker.

+Holdings missing a ticker are ignored and the loader returns an empty DataFrame so downstream analytics can continue without raising `KeyError`.

 During price refreshes, the calculation layer writes back `current_price` and `position` values to keep disk and database snapshots aligned.
+When the config volume is read-only or no valid holdings exist, the refresher logs the skipped write instead of claiming success.

 ### SQLite schema